Shahabmustafa/shahzaneer/README.md

 - 🎓 I'm **CS** _Sophomore_ at <a href="https://comsats.edu.pk/" >COMSATS Institute of Information Technology Islamabad.</a>
 - 👯 I'm Publication Manager at <a href="https://www.linkedin.com/company/35938057/" >Flutter Islamabad </a> and Core Team Member at <a href="https://gdsc.community.dev/comsats-university-islamabad-campus/" >GDSC-CUI. </a>
-- 🌱 I'm currently learning <b>Data Structures, Data Science, Flutter, Dart and Node.js.</b>
+- 🌱 I'm currently learning <b>Flutter, Node.js , flask and Data Science</b>
 - 🗣️ I’m looking to collaborate with **Open-Source Projects.**
 - 📫 Reach out to me @**shahzaneer.dev@gmail.com**.
 - ⚡ **Fun fact:** I love **Journalism** and like to play and discuss **Cricket**.